redpwilliams/Lost-Cat-Scared-Cat/README.md

 - [SeethingSwarm](https://seethingswarm.itch.io/) for providing the adorable cat and fox assets used in this game.
 You can find more of their work on [itch.io](https://seethingswarm.itch.io/) and follow them on [Twitter](https://twitter.com/SeethingSwarm).
 - [Eder Muniz (edermunizz)](https://edermunizz.itch.io/) for their beautiful pixel art forest backgrounds.
 More of their work is found on [itch.io](https://edermunizz.itch.io/) and [Twitter](https://twitter.com/edermunizpixels).
+- [Strikecast Audio](www.strikecastaudio.com/) for the background music provided in game.
+Their content was available free of the [Unity Asset Store](https://assetstore.unity.com/packages/audio/music/electronic/miru-far-from-home-free-8bit-inspired-music-pack-202961).

 ## Contact